-Communities, and teacher collaboration, especially focused on meeting the needs of English Learners, foster youth, homeless youth and low income students in grades TK-6.
-Certificated hourly teachers are contracted and trained to provide instruction to students.
-Foster Youth Low Income 4.9 Social/Emotional Focus Under the direction and with the support of the Educational Services Department, Social Emotional Learning (SEL) curriculum will be identified and implemented to all students TK-8.
-A committee of administrators, teachers, and counselors will focus on emotional health and wellbeing of students in recommending an SEL curriculum with a focus on students in at-promise groups (foster and homeless youth, students with disabilities, English Learners, and low-income students).
-A particular curriculum, Social, Emotional, and Ethical (SEE) Learning, has been piloted and has been well received, and the committee simply needs to work out a plan for adoption, training, and implementation.
+4.9 Social/Emotional Learning Curriculum Under the direction and with the support of the Educational Services Department, the Social, Emotional, and Ethical (SEE) Learning will be implemented as the district's curriculum for social/emotional learning.
+Teachers are being asked to deliver one SEE Learning lesson per month in 2023-2024.
+A team of three district educators has completed a yearlong SEE Learning facilitator certification course and will be on hand to guide implementation.
+School leadership teams will be able to provide input on implementation during the course of the school year.
 Funds will be spent on staff training, programs, release time, and materials. \$50,000.00 English Learners Foster Youth Low Income 4.10 (Action discontinued for 2022-2023) A social worker will be added to the OUSD staff to target and meet the needs of students in at-promise groups (special education, homeless, foster, low-income, and English Learners).
 (An additional elementary counselor was funded instead of a social worker.
 The position was not paid for out of LCAP funds.
 See note later in this section.)
-English Learners Foster Youth Low Income 4.11 Vice Principal A vice principal will be on site at four Title I schools an additional day (supplemental to the number of days provided at non-Title I schools) to coordinate services to target the needs of English learners, foster/homeless youth, and low income students, and to work with the parents of these at-promise students to support academic and behavioral needs. \$30,000.00 English Learners Foster Youth
+All Students 4.11 Vice Principal A vice principal will be on site at four Title I schools an additional day (supplemental to the number of days provided at non-Title I schools) to coordinate services to target the needs of English learners, foster/homeless youth, and low income students, and to work with the parents of these at-promise students to support academic and behavioral needs. \$30,000.00 English Learners Foster Youth Low Income